reality-two/reality2-documentation/instructions/1 Getting Started/Installation.md

 #### Step 2

 - Clone the [reality2-node-core-elixir](https://github.com/reality-two/reality2-node-core-elixir) GIT repository.
-If that doesn't make sense to you, then you should go find that Linux guru.
+If that instruction doesn't make sense to you, then you should go find that Linux guru.
 - I suggest creating a folder called Reality2, and cloning the repository into that folder.
 You will end up with a folder inside the Reality2 folder called 'reality2-node-core-elixir'.
 In the main Reality2 folder, you can create useful files for private API keys without them ending up in the repository.
 For example, below, we create a file to hold your OpenAI API key.

 ```bash